Microsoft Access Programmer Phoenix, AZ

 Microsoft Access Tech Talk - Phoenix

-Most performance problems start with structure.
-A Phoenix business might have customers, quotes, purchase orders, and shipments spread across several lists, but the real speed comes from how those lists relate.
-We normalize to practical third normal form, add surrogate keys where natural keys are fragile, and document foreign keys so joins are predictable.
-Unique constraints stop duplicates at the door.
-Lookup tables carry stable reference values with clear effective dates, so staff are not forced to guess when a code changed or why a status vanished.
+Phoenix-area organizations have customers, quotes, purchase orders, shipments - data everywhere.
+Speed doesn't come from having all that data.
+It comes from how those tables connect to each other.
+We normalize to third normal form (practical, not academic), add surrogate keys where natural keys break, and document foreign keys so joins work predictably.
+Unique constraints stop duplicates before they get in.
+Lookup tables hold reliable reference values with effective dates so your staff isn't guessing when a code changed or why a status disappeared.

-Indexes are chosen, not sprinkled.
-We index the columns that drive WHERE and ORDER BY, and add covering indexes for critical reports.
-That way Access and SQL Server can satisfy requests without scanning entire tables.
-Wide text fields, attachments, and rarely used notes move to side tables to keep hot rows small.
-For history, we log who changed what and when, either with audit columns in Access or triggers when a table lives in SQL Server.
-The goal is simple: smaller records, simpler joins, and fewer surprises during month end work.
+Indexes matter.
+We don't just sprinkle them everywhere - we index the columns that actually power WHERE and ORDER BY clauses, plus covering indexes for important reports.
+Access and SQL Server can then satisfy queries without scanning entire tables.
+Wide text fields, attachments, and rarely-used notes get moved to side tables so the hot rows stay small.
+For audit history, we log who changed what and when using either audit columns in Access or triggers in SQL Server.

-Many Phoenix businesses track items across locations, projects, or jobs.
-We model those many-to-many links with junction tables and protect them with composite keys.
-Validation happens in the UI and the database: required fields, typed inputs, and referential integrity make it hard to save something incomplete.
-When data outgrows ACE, we migrate hot tables first and leave calm ones local.
-Access remains the user interface your staff already knows, while SQL Server takes on the heavy lifting.
-The result is a strategy that is easy to reason about, fast to query, and resilient when more staff connect during busy hours.
+Phoenix-area organizations often track items across locations, projects, or jobs.
+We model those many-to-many relationships with junction tables and protect them with composite keys.
+Validation happens in both the UI and the database - required fields, typed inputs, and referential integrity make it hard to save incomplete records.

 Working With Access Queries